jasongrimes/grimesit-mm/_pages/services.md

 A poorly documented legacy codebase is best approached by creating some good documentation.
-That lets everyone reach the same understanding about important parts of the application and the business, (and it delivers a valuable artifact to the client early in a project).
+That lets everyone reach the same understanding about important parts of the application and the business, and it delivers a valuable artifact to the client early in a project.

 Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer,